Maryana433/Heroes-III/README.md

 It is a clone of Heroes 3.
 There are 2 players.
 At the beginning they buy creatures, artefacts, spells and skills and after that they fight. with the creatures/spells/skills/artifacts they bought.
-The main goal of this project was to understand that patterns and good code are very important in programming and how to work between teams. between teams.
+The main goal of this project was to understand that patterns and clean code are very important in programming and how to organize work between teams.